 A – Attainable

-Being attainable means that the training objectives are realistic given the set amount of time and resources.
-Is it actually be possible to attain the goals given the situation?
-Of course, you cannot expect learners to capably demonstrate a complex skill given just thirty minutes or an hour of training.
+Attainable means that the objectives of training are realistic given the amount of time and resources available.
+For example, you cannot expect learners to master a complex skill given just thirty minutes or one hour of training.

 R – Relevant

-Being relevant answers the ‘Why?’ question.
+Being relevant means your training aims answer the “Why?” question.
 Always remember WIIFM (“What’s in it for me?”).
 Learners need to know why they are in training and what they can get out of it.
-Can the skills or knowledge that they’re going to learn to help them perform better at work?
-Can the skills/knowledge taught at the training session be used in actual work scenarios?
+Will the skills or knowledge they’re going to gain help them perform better at work?
+Will they be able to use these skills in actual work scenarios?

 T – Time-bound

-The time-bound element answers the question, ‘When?’
-There is a saying that a goal without a deadline is just a dream, and the same also applies to creating training objectives.
-For most training sessions, the deadline is usually at the end of the session.
-There are cases, however, that attaining set goals can take a few days to a week – sometimes even months!
+The time-bound element answers the question, “When?”.
+There is a saying that a goal without a deadline is just a dream.
+The same applies to training aims.
+The deadline is usually set at the end of the training program.
+Of course, in some cases, further practice might be required.

-But how do you create measurable objectives?
-Here are examples of vague learning objectives converted into SMART format:
+But how do you create effective learning objectives?
+Here are examples of vague learning goals converted into SMART training objectives:

-The main purpose of training objectives is to tie the training program with actual business results.
-Establishing clear, realistic, and measurable training goals at the onset of the training process will play a big part in ensuring the success of a training program.
+Training objectives tie a training program with actual business results.
+Establishing clear, realistic, and measurable training goals at the onset of the training development process will play a big part in ensuring the success of your course.

-Having clear-cut objectives not only answers the intended audience’s “What’s in it for me?
-(WIIFM) question.
-These goals also link the training with the expected measurable outcomes.
-A lot actually depends on these objectives; so try to make them SMART in order to be realistic, relevant, and, most importantly, results-driven.
+Clear-cut training aims not only answer the audience’s intent “What’s in it for me?”
+(WIIFM).
+They also link training with company goals and measurable outcomes.
+A lot actually depends on these goals; so do the smart thing—and make them SMART!